elihunter173/website/content/notes/ncsu/3f/csc326/index.md

 ## User-Stories

-User-stories are an informal and highly collaborative form of software engineerings.
+User-stories are an informal and highly collaborative form of software engineering.
 (Agile!)
 Agile in general tries to embrace that requirements change by regularly delivering and collaborating with the stakeholders.
 They are written **by the stakeholders**.